frontBOI/cz-emoji/README.md

 #### Customize Scopes

-An object that contains some more scopes.
-The scope is an object that contains two keys:
+A scope is, natively, either `front`, `back` or `api`.
+You might want to add some more: you can provide an object that contains some more scopes.
+A scope is an object that must contains these two properties

-- name: the text that gets display in the list of scopes (so you may include any emoji inside)
+- **name**: the text that gets display in the list of scopes (so you may include any emoji inside)
-- value: the value that will be inserted inside the commit message
+- **value**: the value that will be inserted inside the commit message

-Here is an example:
+It could look something like this:

 ```json
 {